 It emphasized, "The status of the teacher reflects the socio-cultural ethos of the society; it is said that no one can rise above the level of its teachers." program of action (1986) by which the National Council for Teacher Education has been given statutory status and the necessary resources to play its role.

-5. The Yashpal Committee (1993) recommended the redesign of the course content of teacher training programs in order to ensure their relevance to the evolving needs of school education, the longer period of training, the focus on self-learning and critical thought, and to make the entire teacher education system more realistic.
+5. The Yashpal Committee (1993) recommended the redesign of the course content of teacher training programs to ensure their relevance to the evolving needs of school education, the longer period of training, the focus on self-learning and critical thought, and to make the entire teacher education system more realistic.

 The curriculum system, in its formulation for the Secondary Teacher Education Program, offered 20 percent of the weighting of the pedagogical Theory, which included Pedagogical Psychology as a text.
 The 20 percent weighting was allocated to community-based and 60 percent to community-based content and methodology.
 Significant recommendations of the Teacher Education Curriculum System (1978):